Donkey Data: What Burros, Asses, and Jackstock Have in Common.

 Donkeys are also known as burros, ass and jackstock.
-We prefer Barney and Louis the donkeys, unless they are just being an ass!
+We prefer plain old Barney and Louis the donkeys, unless they are just being an ass!

 Did you know that donkeys have an excellent memory?
 They are capable of remembering a place they have been to or other donkeys they met 25 years ago!
 We hope Barney and Louis always remember the first day they met - it was love at first sight.